PereiraJames/UnderbellyBlitz/README.md

 Download Game - {}

-Open the Build File and download the zipfile "CardGame".
-Unzip and run the "CardGame.exe" file.

 Because it has only been set-up as a local host multiplayer game, you will need to open two windows of the game to play.
 Essentially playing both sides of the game.
 Implementation of online multiplayer in the works.